HJBerwick/HJBerwick.github.io/_posts/2024-05-29-cnn-fruit-classification.md

 We then need to specify that we *do not* want the imported layers to be re-trained, we want their parameters values to be frozen.

 The original VGG16 network architecture contains two massive Dense Layers near the end, each with 4096 neurons.
-Since our task of classiying 6 types of fruit is more simplistic than the original 1000 ImageNet classes, we reduce this down and instead implement two Dense Layers with 128 neurons each, followed by our output layer.
+Since our task of classifying 6 types of fruit is more simplistic than the original 1000 ImageNet classes, we reduce this down and instead implement two Dense Layers with 128 neurons each, followed by our output layer.

 ```python
 # network architecture